SuperOffice/javascript-for-superoffice/README.md

 VSCODE:
 To help the editor understand the @types we need to have the import-statement at the top of the file.
 This line is redundant in the SuperOffice-script, as it s imported by default.

-It is also important that you import the tsclient.webapi as RTL, as that is what the SuperOffice-environment expects.
+It is also important that you import the extensionMethods as RTL, as that is what the SuperOffice-environment expects.

 Lets use CreateContactEntity.cs as an example:
 <!-- START:CreateContactEntity.ts -->